 (3) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 19.

-[Section 20 amended by No. 77 of 2006 s.
+[Section 20 amended: No. 77 of 2006 s.
 4 and 5(1).]

 21. Distribution of surplus